vitoc/creditscoreblockchain/README.md

 This is to ensure we're dealing with the right chain!

-If you'd followed the [example on Azure architecture center][architecture], this is the `Network ID` that you had specified while creating the private blockchain via.
+If you'd followed the [example on Azure architecture center][architecture], this is the `Network ID` that you had specified while creating the private blockchain via the Azure Portal.

 Place this in the `constants.js` file as well: